J. S. Verma: Legacy

 Justice Verma is remembered for his legal innovation and firm commitment to women's empowerment, accountability of judiciary and government, probity in public life, social justice and secularism.
 He told fresh law graduates of the West Bengal National University of Juridical Sciences while delivering the convocation address, "Each one of you is that 'little drop' who can unite to make the 'rain' needed for the 'monsoon of purity in national character' to revive the parched field."

 His legacy is carried on by the Justice Verma Foundation, whose mission is " to make the law a friend to those most in need of one."
 It focuses on providing quality pro bono representation to those most in need of it in High Courts and the Supreme Court.
 It does this by acting as a facilitator to match lawyers with clients in need.

 Death

 Verma died from multiple organ failure on 22 April 2013 at Medanta Hospital, Gurgaon at the age of 80.
 He was survived by his wife and two daughters.

+In January 2014, the family of refused to accept the Padma Bhushan award conferred on him posthumously, by the government of India.
+In a letter to the President, wife Pushpa Verma stated,"He never hankered or lobbied for any acclaim, reward or favour...we do not want to accept what we know justice Verma himself would not have accepted."